tincotema/mcstas-python-wrapper/README.md

 	from mcpw.jupyter_functions import initialize, simulate, load_mcvariables

-next you have to initialize the local variables:
+Next you have to initialize the local variables:

 	var = initialize(instrument='instrument.instr'[, working_dir='relative_or_absolute_path', mcstas='mcstas_path_or_link', output_dir='simulation_results', component_dir='relative_or_absolute_path', mpi=#cores])

-the default for mcstas is 'mcstas'
+The default for mcstas is 'mcstas'
 You will get a printout for your mcvariable class. copy the section into the next cell and execute it.

-now var and mcvar should be initialized.

-now you can run a simmulation with
+Now var and mcvar should be initialized and you can run a simmulation with:

 	mcvar, res = simulate(var, mcvar, dn='bla'[,var_list=[], var_list_csv=PATH])

-this function returns the used mcvariables and a list of result directorys where the simulation results are saved. if the command is called a second time with the same value for dn, the mcvariables and result directorys for this dn will be loaded end returned var_list expects an array in the form discribed in ## U
+This function returns the used mcvariables and a list of result directorys where the simulation results are saved.
+If the command is called a second time with the same value for dn, the mcvariables and result directorys for this dn will be loaded end returned.
+The var_list parameter expects an array in the form discribed above.

-if you want to use the default mcstas plotter, you can import it:
+If you want to use the default mcstas plotter, you can import it:

 	from mcpw.mcstas_wrapper import mcplot
 	mcplot(var,mcvar)

 ## Special function custom():
-if this function exists in the python file and the mode is set to custom, the compile steps are executed and then the custom function is executed, followed by the analyse function.
+If this function exists in the python file and the mode is set to custom, the compile steps are executed and then the custom function is executed, followed by the analyse function.
-This is highly advanced. you need to make shure that the check_for_detector_output function, psave function, and other critical functions are executed.
+This is highly advanced.
+You need to make shure that the check_for_detector_output function, psave function, and other critical functions are executed.
 This function takes the place of the run_instrument() function as well as all save functions.

 ## List of usefull functions